In 2012, the Commission presented a package consisting of two legislative proposals accompanied by a communication.

 On 25 May 2016, the Netherlands presidency of the Council and representatives of the European Parliament agreed new rules on medical devices and in vitro diagnostic medical devices.

-The Council's Permanent Representatives Committee will be invited to endorse the agreement probably mid-June 2016.
+Since the agreement has been confirmed by the Parliament's ENVI committee, the Council will approve the agreement at ministers' level.
+This is planned for September, once the draft regulations have been translated into all official languages.
 After their legal-linguistic revision, the new regulations will have to be approved by the Council and the European Parliament.
 They will apply three years after publication as regards medical devices and five years after publication as regards in vitro diagnostic medical devices.